 Maybe it’s because I grew up in rural Western New York surrounded by green space.
 Maybe it’s because I spent almost my entire 20s living within a mile of the park.
 Or, maybe it’s because I’ve run the park’s 1.8 mile loop more times than I can count, but I’ve always held a strong place in my heart for Delaware Park.

 There are quite a few things we here at SOB feel you absolutely need to know about Delaware Park.
 So we’ve highlighted 13 awesome things to do, try, or check out in the warmer months ahead (in no particular order).
-Whip out your 2016 Summer Bucket List, because you’re going to want to add these.
+Whip out your 2022 Summer Bucket List, because you’re going to want to add these.

-Ready, Set, Go: Train for a race
+1. Ready, Set, Go: Train for a race

 Delaware Park’s 1.8 mile loop is a wildly popular spot for local runners.
 The loop is part of major summer races like the Corporate Challenge and the Buffalo Marathon.
 It’s also a great place to train for these races.
 If you’ve never run a race, if you’re looking to get back into road running or you’re looking to PR this summer – head to Delaware Park to train.
 You may even want to check out Fleet Feet Buffalo’s custom and group training programs.
-Run hard enough and you’ll see the results when you hit the road for Buffalo’s big races like the marathon, Subaru 4-Mile Chase, Corporate Challenge or any others listed on BuffaloRunner.com’s 2016 calendar.
+Run hard enough and you’ll see the results when you hit the road for Buffalo’s big races like the marathon, Subaru 4-Mile Chase, Corporate Challenge or any others listed at buffalorunners.com.

-Pushups, pull-ups, squats – Get Strong
+2. Pushups, pull-ups, squats – Get Strong

-Pull-ups, chin-ups – those were things we did in high school gym class, right?
+Push-ups, chin-ups – those were things we did in high school gym class, right?
 Well, just south of the park’s basketball courts is a small outdoor gym with enough tools for anyone to get in shape.
 Hop on a pull-up bar and test your strength.
 Work on foot drills, do sit-ups, power jumps, and burpees.
 Lots of people use this gym to get in great shape for the summer and all year long.
-Start with the exercises you know and soon you’ll learn more from how the others uses the outdoor gym.
+Start with the exercises you know and soon you’ll learn more from how the others use the outdoor gym.

 One Museum Court, Buffalo NY, 14216

-15-Love: Play tennis
+4. 15-Love: Play tennis

 Don’t let the fact you don’t understand the scoring system stop you from playing tennis this summer.
 Delaware Park boasts a number of tennis courts where players of all levels can test their skills with a racket.
 The courts always draw a number of local players on sunny days, but there’s never too much of a wait.
 Maybe you grew up playing the game but haven’t had as much time in recent years?
 Or, maybe you’ve never picked up a racket but think it looks fun.
-This is the year to find a buddy, get a racket and learn to love the game.
+This is the year to find a buddy, get a racket, and learn to love the game.

-Enjoy the wildlife – Head to the Zoo
+5. Enjoy the wildlife – Head to the Zoo

 300 Parkside Ave., Buffalo NY 14214